PantalaLabs/ParallelComm/README.md

 # ParallelComm Library

-Library to send/receive data through digital pins between boards or between processors on the same board.
+Non-blocking library to send/receive data through digital pins between boards or between processors on the same board.
 Not tested between two cores of the same uC.